18F/18f.gsa.gov/_posts/2019-02-07-the-cloud-is-not-a-virtue.md

 The cloud is not a virtue.
 Saying you are “in the cloud” is not the point.
-Cloud is really about improving your agency’s ability to adapt to changing mission needs by outsourcing common IT infrastructure problems to reliable, mature, secure, commodizided services.
+Cloud is really about improving your agency’s ability to adapt to changing mission needs by outsourcing common IT infrastructure problems to reliable, mature, secure, commoditized services.

 ## Outcomes